Mead Johnson keeps outlook despite lower China prices

-(Reuters) - Mead Johnson Nutrition Co MJN.N, maker of Enfamil baby formula, stood by its full-year forecast on Thursday despite having to lower prices in China amid a government probe.
+(Reuters) - Mead Johnson Nutrition Co MJN.N reported slightly higher-than-expected second-quarter earnings on Thursday and stood by its full-year forecast, despite having to lower prices in China.

+The maker of the Enfamil brand of baby formula saw its shares jump 7.5 percent in premarket trade.

 Excluding legal settlements, related costs and other special items, earnings were 84 cents per share.
 On that basis, analysts on average were expecting 83 cents, according to Thomson Reuters I/B/E/S.